Yes, it’s true, you can put the hoodie back on your hoodless cobra and gain the benefits of having a foreskin again.

 - Dealing with resentment.
 The psychological impact of circumcision can make those who’ve been circumcised as babies and children resent their parents for this decision.
 Foreskin restoration can help reduce resentment.

 - Reconstruction after treatment.
-Some men have to have their foreskin removed due to medical treatments of conditions such as a tight foreskin.
+Some men who have their foreskin removed due to medical procedures, or conditions such as a tight foreskin.

 How Is Foreskin Restoration Done?